-- maintain a 2.0 cumulative GPA (Grade Point Average). - have fewer than ninety (90) attempted units for students who indicated AA/AS Degree or transfer as their educational goal. - Basic Skills/Remedial classes are excluded from the ninety (90) unit limit when determining units attempted.
-Students may receive federal aid for up to 30 units of remedial coursework.
+- maintain a 2.0 cumulative GPA (Grade Point Average). - have attempted less than 150% of the number of units required of the student's academic program. - Basic Skills/Remedial classes are excluded from the unit limit when determining attempted units.
+Students may receive federal aid for up to 30 units of remedial coursework. - Students who have already earned an Associate or higher degree outside the LACCD will not need to follow the appeal procedure.

-- Students who have already earned an Associate or higher degree will need to follow the appeal procedure. - In Progress (IP) grades count as attempted units in the maximum time frame only.
-It does not affect cumulative grade point average in the qualitative measure nor is it included as completed units in the quantitative measure. - Have completion of 67% cumulative units attempted. - Entries recorded in the student's academic record as Incomplete (INC), No Credit (NCR), and/or Withdrawal (W) are considered non-grades and must be 33% or less than the cumulative units attempted.
+- In Progress (IP) grades count as attempted units in the maximum time frame only.
+It does not affect cumulative grade point average in the qualitative measure nor is it included as completed units in the quantitative measure. - Have successfully completed a minimum of 66.5% of cummulative units attempted. - Entries recorded in the student's academic record as Fail (F), Incomplete (INC), No Pass (NP), No Credit (NC or NCR), and/or Withdrawal (W) are not considered to be successfully completed and must be less than 33% of cumulative units attempted.